 The SANBI was established in 2004 in terms of the NEMBA of 2004.
-Its mandate is to monitor and report on the status of South Africa's biodiversity; all listed threatened or protected species, ecosystems and invasive species; and the impact of any genetically modified organism released into the environment.
+Its mandate is to monitor and report on the status of South Africa's biodiversity; all listed threatened or protected species, ecosystems and invasive species; and the impact of any genetically modified organisms released into the environment.

-Over the medium term, the institute will focus on providing biodiversity science and policy advice; maintaining and improving the existing national botanical gardens; and establishing 2 new national botanical gardens - in Kwelera (Eastern Cape) and Thohoyandou (Limpopo).
-Expenditure is expected to decrease at an average annual rate of 3.4%, from R917.2 million in 2021/22 to R827.3 million in 2024/25.
+Over the medium term, the institute will focus on restoring and rehabilitating ecosystems across South Africa by maintaining and improving existing national botanical and zoological gardens; conducting research and supporting policies on biodiversity; and refurbishing existing infrastructure in the newly designated and developed national botanical gardens in Kwelera (Eastern Cape) and Thohoyandou (Limpopo).

-The institute expects to derive 80.7% (R1.9 billion) of its revenue over the MTEF period through transfers from the department and the remainder through entry fees charged at botanical and zoological gardens.
+Expenditure is expected to decrease at an average annual rate of 8.1 per cent, from R990.7 million in 2022/23 to R770 million in 2025/26, due to a one-off allocation in 2022/23 to address salary disparities following the transfer of national zoological gardens employees from the National Research Foundation to the institute as a result of a function shift.
+Departmental transfers account for 73.9% (R1.7 billion) of the institute's revenue over the medium term, with the remainder set to be generated through entry fees charged at botanical and zoological gardens.